-The Company maintains its books in local currency: US Dollars for its US operations, British Pounds for its United Kingdom operations, Danish Kroner for its Danish operations and Australian Dollars for its Australian operations.
+The Company maintains its books in local currency: US Dollars for its US operations, British Pounds for its United Kingdom operations, Danish Kroner for its Danish operations, Australian Dollars for its Australian operations and Indian Rupees for its Indian Operations.

-For the 2021 FY, 27% of the Company's operations were conducted inside the United States and 73% outside the United States through its wholly owned subsidiaries.
+For the 2022 FY, 46% of the Company's revenue were conducted inside the United States and 54% outside the United States through its wholly owned subsidiaries in the United Kingdom and Denmark.
 As a result, currency fluctuations may significantly affect the Company's sales, profitability, balance sheet valuations and financial position when the foreign currencies of its international operations are translated into U.S. dollars for financial reporting purposes.
-In addition, we are also subject to currency fluctuations may affect the Company's business and financial position, there is a risk that such fluctuations will have an adverse impact on the Company's sales, profits, balance sheet valuations and financial position.
+In addition, we are also subject to currency fluctuation risks with respect to certain foreign currency denominated receivables and payables.
+Although the Company cannot predict the extent to which currency fluctuations may affect the Company's business and financial position, there is a risk that such fluctuations will have an adverse impact on the Company's sales, profits, balance sheet valuations and financial position.
 Because differing portions of our revenues and costs are denominated in foreign currency, movements in those currencies could impact our margins by, for example, decreasing our foreign revenues when the dollar strengthens and not correspondingly decreasing our expenses.
 The Company does not currently hedge its currency exposure.
 In the future, we may engage in hedging transactions to mitigate foreign exchange risk.
+However, as a strategy the Company is endeavoring to transact its sales by its foreign subsidiaries in USD.
+In the Current FY 46% of our revenue was in USD compared to 27% in the Previous FY.

-The translation of the Company's denominated balance sheets and results of operations into US dollars (USD) are affected by changes in the average value of USD against the currencies of our foreign subsidiaries (British, Danish and Australian) included in our consolidated results.
+The translation of the Company's denominated balance sheets and results of operations into US dollars (USD) are affected by changes in the average value of USD against the currencies of our foreign subsidiaries operating in GBP, DKK and AUD (our limited operations in INR are not considered material for this purpose) included in our consolidated results.

+British Operations 2022 FY and 2021 FY

+Australian Operations 2022 FY and 2021

+Australian Dollar ("AUD") against USD

+FY

+Danish Operations 2022 FY and 2021 FY

+Danish Kroner (DKK) against USD
-British Operations 2021 FY and 2020 FY British Pound against USD Average exchange rate was \$1.3758 USD to the GBP against \$1.2897 USD Australian Operations 2021 FY and 2020 FY Australian Dollar ("AUD") against USD Average exchange rate was \$0.7531 against \$0.6830 USD Danish Operations 2021 FY and 2020 FY Danish Kroner (DKK) against USD Average exchange rate was \$0.1603 against Danish Operations 2021 1 1 and 2020 1 1 Danish Kioner (DKK) against 05D \$0.1517 USD to the DKK

-An increase in the value of the GBP against the USD by 6.7% An increase in the value of the AUD against the USD by 10.3% An increase in the value of the DKK against the USD by 5.7%
+Average exchange rate was \$ 1.2552 to the GBP against \$1.3758 USD Average exchange rate was \$0.7001 against \$0.7531 USD Average exchange rate was \$0.1433 against \$0.1603 USD to the DKK A decrease in the value of the GBP against the USD by 8.8% A decrease in the value of the AUD against the USD by 7.0% A decrease in the value of the DKK against the USD by 10.6%

-These are the values we have used in the calculations below which show the impact of these currency fluctuations on our operations in the 2021 FY:
+These are the values we have used in the calculations below which show the impact of these currency fluctuations on our operations in the 2022 FY: